nasa-itc/generic_thruster/README.md

 This includes flight software (FSW), ground software (GSW), simulation, and support directories.

 ## Overview
-The generic thruster is a UART device that can be used to command the thrusters on and off.
+The generic thruster is a UART device that can be used to command the thruster percentage on.
 The available flight software is for use in the core Flight System (cFS) while the ground software supports COSMOS.
 A NOS3 simulation is available which uses a 42 data provider.

 ## Mechanical
 ### Reference System